Legend Airlines (Romania)

-Legend Airlines SRL is a Romanian charter airline that was established in 2020.
+Legend Airlines SRL is an inoperative Romanian charter airline that was established in 2020.
 It is owned by two Afghan shareholders: Ramin Youresh, a former executive of Kam Air, is the majority shareholder, CEO and accountable manager while Timor Shah Shahab holds 45% of the shares.

 Fleet

 Initially, Legend Airlines' air operator's certificate only listed a single Cessna 172.
 In 2022, the airline acquired two Airbus A340-300 aircraft from Air Belgium.
 By December 2024, the airline operated three A340-300, with each configured for only economy class with 324 seats available.

+On 4 February 2026, it was reported that the airline had retired its pair of A340-300s, leaving the company dormant without any active aircraft in its fleet.

 Operations

 Customers of the charter airline include Garuda Indonesia, Neos Air and SpiceJet.
 In 2024, Legend Airlines carried out 700 flights.

 Smuggling and human trafficking investigations

 On July 15, 2023, Legend Airlines operated a flight from Fujairah, United Arab Emirates to San Salvador, El Salvador.
 Upon landing, officials refused to connect the jet bridge, thus not allowing the passengers to disembark.
 According to a crew member, several passengers were planning to travel onward to Mexico and enter the United States without permission from there.

 A Legend flight from Châlons Vatry Airport to Managua, Nicaragua on December 9, 2023 was believed to have African migrants on board who wanted to enter the United States without permission.

 On December 21, 2023, one of their aircraft landed in Châlons Vatry Airport for refueling, with the next leg of the flight scheduled to Nicaragua.
 However, the aircraft was grounded by the police following an anonymous tip that suggested there may be human trafficking victims on board.
 The 303 passengers had to spend two nights on camp beds in the airport while the investigation was carried out.
 There were 13 unaccompanied minors on board.
 The airport was sealed off and French local authorities expected at least a dozen of the passengers to apply for asylum in France.
 Two passengers were detained.
 The 30 crew members were not detained.
 After two days the aircraft was cleared to go to Mumbai.
 The plane arrived in India with 276 Indians on board.
 25 passengers had remained in France and requested asylum.
 India considers the returnees "victims of the immigration racket" and they do not face any charges within India.

 When asked about the grounding of the aircraft in France, Liliana Bakayoko, a lawyer representing Legend Airlines, "did not rule out the possibility of illegitimate migration".